 This will be important for most UK riders, so choosing an option with a water-resistant outer and a fully waterproof inner makes the most sense.

 Some people wear a leg bag under their waterproof trousers, so slimmer options like the Givi or Q Bag might work best.

 Bags with waist straps might feel slightly more intrusive when riding, but at least they stay up when you’re off the bike walking around.

-The thigh strap only variety are typically so light and unobtrusive while riding, you barely notice you’re wearing them.
+The thigh strap only variety is typically so light and unobtrusive while riding that you barely notice you’re wearing them.

 Either way, they’re an inexpensive piece of equipment that lots of commuters will find handy.